HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 async def hug(client, message, user):
     ...
 ```
-Let's say we call the above command with `n!hug some_user#1234`, it would be easier for us if argument `user` was
+Let's say we call the above command with `n!hug some_user#1234`, it would be easier for us if parameter `user` was
 already a `User` object that we can use right away inside that function instead of string which we would then need to
 additionally convert to user object inside our command.